aws-cloudops/aws-cloudops/docs/introduction/getting-involved.md

 associated with this project, and one of the core contributors will review it for accuracy.
 Our content is written in Markdown and processed by a static site generator (Docusaurus or Hugo as of now).
 Feel free to Slack dixonaws for more information.

+## Industry Speakers
+We're always looking for guest speakers from industry to hold a 60-minute session about the role of cloud in their business.
+What is the role of a cloud support engineer at your company?
+Why is it important?
+What is the profile of the ideal candidate?
+If you're interested in speaking in one of our cohorts, we'd love to hear from you!